-Introduction: In this activity, you will learn how to show respect for the bodies of others.
+Int roduction: In this activity, you will learn how to show respect for the bodies of others 1.
 What do you understand by the term "respect for other's bodies"?

-b.
+2. Why do you think it is important for us to respect other's bodies?
+3. You are now going to work in Buzz groups.
+In your groups, you are going to discuss the following: a.
+What must you do to show respect for other bodies?
+For example, I should ask before I give my friend a hug. b.
 What should you do if someone does not respect your body?

-- 4. Get back into one big class group. - 5.
-Stand up with your arms stretched out in front of you.
-Now, turn around on the spot and imagine you are drawing a circle around your body with your arms stretched out. - 6.
+4. Get back into one big class group.
+5. Stand up with your arms stretched out in front of you.
+Now, turn around on the spoand imagine you are drawing a circle around your body with your arms stretched out 6.
 Imagine that circle around you is a bubble and what it would look like.
-This space represents your personal space and no one is allowed to enter that space, unless you give him or her permission to enter the space. - 7.
-Who would you allow into your personal space? - 8.
-Why would you let them come into your personal space?
+This space represents your personal space and no one is allowed to enter that space, unless you give him or her permission to enter the space.
+7. Who would you allow into your personal space?
+8. Why would you let them come into your personal space?